How India Inc. should think about digital

 Secondly, digital is today compressing or even inverting the traditional value chain in many sectors.
 Consumers can order online, direct from suppliers at the click of a button, enabling manufacturers to match production and distribution precisely with customer demand.
 In India, the staple category of milk has been dominated for many years by large cooperatives with a traditional distribution model and extensive retail footprint.
 Recently, however, a multitude of disruptive app-based players have gone direct to customers, delivering milk to their doorstep as and when they demand it.

 Thirdly, digital is transforming customer expectations across product and service categories; as digitally-enabled leaders set new standards for customer experience and personalisation.
 Consumers are increasingly used to the convenience of on-demand rides from Uber or completely customised clothing delivered to their home from the likes of eShakti.com.
 As a consequence, companies that fall short of such soaring consumer expectations will fall behind.

 Finally, digital is reshaping organisations by transforming the way we manage people and collaborate to get work done.
 Digital tools enable remote working between teams, while automated workflows render much of the traditional, middle-management activity of creating and delegating tasks redundant.
-Businesses that fail to organise for the future by applying digital will struggle to keep pace with more agile competitors.
+Businesses that fail to organise for the digital world will struggle to keep pace with more agile competitors.